open-mmlab/mmagic/docs/en/user_guides/train_test.md

-# Tutorial 4: Train and Test in MMEditing
+# Tutorial 4: Train and test in MMEditing

 In this section, we introduce how to test and train models in MMEditing.